Details for Stamps.com 2022 rates for ShipStation users. Includes First Class, Priority Flat Rate, Regional Rate, and Priority Mail services.

-USPS rates increased on January 28th, 2021.
+USPS rates increase on January 9th, 2022.
 All USPS postage providers, including Stamps.com, must comply with these new rates.
 Listed below are some of the more common services that will see rate increases.

 First Class Mail Packages